Skip to content

 Portable washing machines are technically “compact,” but they still weigh an incredibly dense 20 to 25 kilograms.
 Dragging an awkward, heavy box violently across your pristine laminate floors twice a week will leave deep scratches and trigger a massive fight with your landlord over the security deposit.

 Never drag the machine.
-The ultimate professional laundry flex in a studio apartment is purchasing a heavy-duty, adjustable metal appliance dolly equipped with four high-quality, lockable castor wheels.
+A smart laundry choice in a studio apartment is purchasing an adjustable metal appliance dolly equipped with four lockable castor wheels.
 You permanently place the automatic washer on this low-profile rolling base.
-When laundry day arrives, you effortlessly glide the heavy block of tech entirely from your hallway closet directly into the bathroom with one finger.
-You lock the wheel brakes tightly before turning the machine on so it doesn’t violently walk across the floor during the high-speed spin cycle.
+When laundry day arrives, you effortlessly glide the heavy block of tech entirely from your hallway closet directly into the bathroom.
+You lock the wheel brakes tightly before turning the machine on so it doesn’t move across the floor during the high-speed spin cycle.

 7. The Crucial Art of the Spin Cycle